top of page

 US Liberation Day - 2nd April 2025 US Reciprocal Tariffs Announced

-As US Trade Policy continues to shift into protectionism mode, this page will be regularly updated to reflect key announcements made throughout the year.
+As US Trade Policy continues to shift causing global chaos, this page is regularly updated to reflect key announcements made throughout the year.

 1. Tariffs on Canada and Mexico